A Purely Magnetic Route to High-Harmonic Spin Pumping: Introduction

 In its conventional realization, spin pumping is driven by ferromagnetic \cite{Tserkovnyak2002} or antiferromagnetic \cite{Cheng2014} resonance, and the emitted spin current oscillates at the same frequency as the driving dynamics.
-Symmetry considerations prohibit direct charge transport in this setting, such that only pure spin angular momentum is pumped.
-The effect has been explored across a wide range of material platforms and geometries, including bilayers and low-dimensional systems, with growing interest in its role for precision spin-transport measurements and high-frequency spin-current generation \cite{Weiler2012,Sahu2024,Ominato2025}.
-In a recent proposal \cite{Ly2022}, we have demonstrated that extreamly high harmonics can emerge in carrier pumping in the presence of SOC of either relativistic or nonrelativistic nature \cite{Ly2023}.
-In the present letter, we propose a conceptually distinct route to high-harmonic spin pumping that does not rely on SOC.
+Symmetry considerations prohibit direct charge transport in this setting, such that only pure spin angular momentum is pumped. {In our previous works, we demonstrated that extremely high harmonics can emerge in carrier pumping in the presence of relativistic mechanisms \cite{Ly2022} or noncollinear magnetic textures \cite{Ly2023}.
+More recently, the altermagnetic order has been identified as a nonrelativistic platform capable of supporting high-harmonic carrier pumping \cite{Ly2026}, owing to its intrinsically nonrelativistic alternating spin–momentum coupling \cite{Smejkal2020, Satoru2020}.}

+In the present work, we propose a distinct route to high-harmonic spin pumping that does not rely on spin-momentum coupling.
 Building on recent insights into the role of nonlinearities in adiabatic energy spectra \cite{Ly2025}, we show that the essential ingredient underlying high-harmonic pumping is not SOC per se, but rather the presence of intrinsic nonlinear band dynamics.
 While such nonlinearities often arise in systems with spin–orbit interactions, we demonstrate that they can also be generated in purely magnetic systems.
 Specifically, we consider a SOC-free magnetic structure in which a second static order parameter is introduced perpendicular to the cone axis of the precessing magnetization.
 This additional magnetic order qualitatively reshapes the adiabatic energy levels, inducing strong nonlinear features that directly propagate into the dynamical transport response.
 As a result, spin pumping accompanied by a cascade of higher harmonics becomes possible even in the complete absence of SOC.
 Our findings establish a new mechanism for nonlinear and high-frequency spin pumping rooted solely in magnetic structure and dynamics, thereby broadening the class of systems capable of hosting ultrafast spin-transport phenomena beyond the existing spin–orbit-based approaches.

 {